Cardiac arrest accounts for 7-9 million deaths annually, 81% of cases are non-shockable, and only 4% survive a non-shockable cardiac arrest today.

 Protecting the brain

-The brain is subject to decreased blood flow during a cardiac arrest, preventing time for advanced definitive treatments and leading to brain damage.
-Aortic occlusion during cardiac arrest increases the cerebral perfusion pressure with 200% as compared to standard treatment in the pig model.
+The brain is subject to decreased blood flow during a cardiac arrest, preventing time for advanced treatments and leading to brain damage.
+Aortic occlusion during cardiac arrest increases the cerebral perfusion pressure with 200% as compared to standard treatment.

 Learn more